Science, Technology, & Engineering

-The Science Department strives for all students to attain scientific literacy - a basic understanding of the natural sciences, mathematics, technology, and their interactions.
-To graduate from Newton North High School a student must successfully earn 5 credits through physical science courses and 5 credits through biological science courses.
+The Science, Technology, and Engineering Department strives for all students to attain scientific literacy - a basic understanding of the natural sciences, mathematics, technology, and their interactions.
+To graduate from Newton North High School, a student must successfully complete a full year physical science course and full year biological science course.
 While the graduation requirement is two years, most colleges require at least three years of high school science.
 We recommend that all students take Introductory Physics in the 9th grade, Chemistry in the 10th grade, and Biology in the 11th grade.
 The department head must approve deviations from this sequence.